NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 ## InCommon provided metadata

-If your Service Provider is using InCommon metadata provided either through XML file or MDQ you are already set.
+If your Service Provider is using InCommon metadata provided either through an XML file or MDQ you are already set.
 No action is required from you.

 ## Shibboleth Service Provider(SP)